jenkinsci/jenkins/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/jenkins/jenkins.svg)](https://hub.docker.com/r/jenkins/jenkins/)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3538/badge)](https://bestpractices.coreinfrastructure.org/projects/3538)

+# What is Jenkins

 In a nutshell, Jenkins is the leading open-source automation server.
 Built with Java, it provides over 1,800 [plugins](https://plugins.jenkins.io/) to support automating virtually anything, so that humans can spend their time doing things machines cannot.

-# What to Use Jenkins for and When to Use It
+# When to Use Jenkins

 Use Jenkins to automate your development workflow, so you can focus on work that matters most.
 Jenkins is commonly used for: